sven-hash/docs/versioned_docs/version-stable/developers/develop-with-nym/anatomy-of-nym-apps.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import ThemedImage from '@theme/ThemedImage';

-Before looking at the technical details of the various Nym Clients avaliable to you, let's take a look at the steps involved in building and using a simple application.
+Before looking at the technical details of the various Nym clients avaliable to you, let's take a look at the steps involved in building and using a simple application.

 ### Initialization